top of page

 Preheat oven to 350°F (175°C).
 Bake kolaches for 18–22 minutes until golden brown and fillings are just set.
 Internal temp should read around 200°F in bread portion of bun.
 Avoid cheesecake filling browning or cracking.
 Tent with foil if needed.

 Cool on a wire rack for 15-20 minutes and center are set.
 Garnish with fresh fruit if desired.
+I used fresh raspberries to and these small white star sprinkles linked here to make little American flags for the 4th!

 Enjoy your fresh homemade Sourdough Berry Cheesecake Kolaches!